 Classify Your Workers

-The grooming business frequently classifies some workers as employees and other workers as independent contractors.
+The grooming industry frequently classifies some workers as employees and other workers as independent contractors.
 The reporting requirements and tax implications for both are different, but equally important.
 Independent contractors typically rent some space within a business.
-They do their own advertising, set their own schedule and maintain their own client relationships.
-People who rent space within a shop are required to supply a 1099 tax form to the business declaring the amount of rent paid during that taxable period.
+They do their own advertising, set their own schedule, and maintain their own client relationships.
+People who rent space within a shop are required to supply a 1099 tax form declaring the amount of rent paid during that taxable period.
 This is far from common practice, but it is the law.

 The IRS describes legitimate write-offs as “both ordinary and necessary.”
 This means that they deem expenses as “ordinary” if they’re standard for someone with the same job, and “necessary” if they are central to the performance of the job (no, lattes don’t count).
 You’ll be well served to deduct only expenses for which you have documentation.
 Didn’t save your receipts?
 Comb through credit card and bank statements from last year in search of qualifying expenses—it could be very worth your while.
 Any questions you have about the validity of deductions are best addressed by a certified financial planner or tax preparer.
 Better safe than sorry.

-Some deductions are obvious, such as rent, capital expenses (like furniture), business expenses (like advertising) or charitable donations, but some others may not be so obvious.
-The fees to renew your professional license may be deductible, as well as any expenses you may have incurred while attending an industry trade show or educational event.
+Some deductions are obvious, such as rent, capital expenses (like furniture), business expenses (like advertising), and charitable donations.
+However, others may not be as apparent.
+For example, the fees to renew your professional license may be deductible, along with any expenses incurred while attending an industry trade show or educational event.

 Ch-Ch-Ch-Changes